Locating fast-varying line disturbances with the frequency mismatch: The model

 Let first recall the setup and results of \cite{delabays2021locating}.
 We consider a set of $n$ diffusively, network-coupled agents, whose states $x_i\in\mathbb{R}$ are governed by the differential equations,

 where $d_i$ is the damping, $m_i$ the inertia, and $\omega_i$ the natural velocity of agent $i$.
+Without loss of generality, we assume $\bm{\omega}^\top\bm{1}=0$, considering the variables in a moving/rotating frame if necessary.
 The elements of the adjacency matrix of the coupling network are denoted $a_{ij}$ and are taken symmetric ($a_{ij}=a_{ji}$).
 The coupling function $f$ is assumed to be odd and differentiable with $f'(0)>0$, guaranteeing it is attractive in a neighborhood of the origin.

 Let $\bm{x}^*\in\mathbb{R}^n$ be a stable steady state of Eq.~\eqref{eq:dyn}.
-Provided the system is not too heterogeneous, i.e., the spread of the natural frequencies is moderate relative to the coupling strengths, the steady state $\bm{x}^*$ is reasonably estimated by the solution of the linearized equation
+Provided the system is not too heterogeneous, i.e., the spread of the natural frequencies $\max_i\omega_i-\min_i\omega_i$) is moderate relative to the coupling strengths ($a_{ij}$), the steady state $\bm{x}^*$ is reasonably estimated by the solution of the linearized equation

-where $F_i$ is the right-hand-side of Eq.~\eqref{eq:dyn}.
+where $F_i$ is the sum in the right-hand-side of Eq.~\eqref{eq:dyn}.
 The matrix $L_0$ can be seen as the Laplacian matrix of the interaction graph, with weights given by Eq.~\eqref{eq:jac}.

-\paragraph*{\bf Remark.}{\it For various relevant applications (e.g., power grids), the assumptions above are quite standard.
-Furthermore, for any stable diffusive linear time-invariant system, these assumptions are trivially satisfied. }
+{\bf Remark.} {\it For various relevant applications (e.g., power grids), the assumptions above are quite standard [\cite{machowski2008power}].
+In summary, we require that, close to its stable fixed point, the system is well approximated by a diffusive linear time-invariant system.
+Indeed, if the system in Eq.~(\ref{eq:dyn}) is already diffusive linear time-invariant system, these assumptions are trivially satisfied.}